 In pursuing its vision, ADB’s main instruments comprise loans, technical assistance, grants, guarantees, equity investments, and policy dialogues.
 Although most lending is in the public sector - and to governments - ADB also provides direct assistance to private enterprises of developing countries through equity investments, guarantees, and loans.
 Its triple-A credit rating helps mobilize funds for development.

-Japan has contributed and committed $18.97 billion to ADB’s special funds resources since 1966.
-It has been the top contributor to ADB’s special funds, such as the Asian Development Fund (ADF), the Asian Development Bank Institute (ADBI), and the Technical Assistance Special Fund (TASF).
+Japan has contributed and committed $12.67 billion to special funds since joining in 1966.
+It has been the top contributor to ADB’s Special Funds, such as the Asian Development Fund (ADF), the Asian Development Bank Institute (ADBI), and the Technical Assistance Special Fund (TASF).

-Japanese companies and consultants have been awarded $5,544.39 million in procurement contracts (based on origin of contractor) on ADB-financed projects since 1967.
+Japanese companies and consultants have been awarded $5.64 billion in procurement contracts on ADB-financed projects since 1967.

 The Japanese Representative Office (JRO) serves as the focal point for interaction between ADB and its constituencies in Japan.
 JRO's main roles are: